International Postgraduate Research Scholarship

 - documentation confirming citizenship;

-- provide evidence of English language proficiency by supplying one of the approved language tests, (IELTS or TOEFL) or evidence you have studied for a minimum of 2 years full-time equivalent, within the last two years in Australia, New Zealand, Canada, United States of America or United Kingdom;
+- provide evidence of English language proficiency by supplying one of the approved language tests, (IELTS or TOEFL) or evidence you have studied for a minimum of 2 years full-time equivalent, within the last five years at a recognised institution where the language of instruction was English;

 - a list of any research publications.

 Office of Research Graduate Studies (ORGS) also recommend applicants commence the enrolment process.
-For enrolment instructions, please refer to the how to apply guide.
+For enrolment instructions, please refer to the how to apply web page.

 Further information about this scholarship can be obtained from the Office of Research Graduate Studies firstname.lastname@example.org.